MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

-\textit{\textbf{Naive self-reflection often backfires.}} While reflection mechanisms that validates agent actions may improve accuracy and help agents recover from errors, they come a risk of false alarms.
-Our evaluation of \textit{self-reflection}, where the model reflects on its own predicted action and generates feedback, consistently degrades performance across all models.
-According to our analysis of GPT-4.1, only 52.94\% of the actions flagged as errors were actually erroneous.
-Moreover, while 44\% of real errors were successfully corrected through reflection (80 actions), an even larger number of initially correct actions were incorrectly modified due to false alarms (127 actions).
-A more sophisticated reflection pipeline~\cite{vsa, ever, cove} or stronger reflection models may perform better.
-Yet, our results suggest that such mechanisms must be carefully evaluated before deployment.
+\textbf{Naive Self-Reflection Often Backfires.} Our results also caution against naive implementation of self-reflection.
+While reflection mechanisms are designed to help agents recover from errors, it may introduce a high risk of false alarms.
+In our evaluation, self-reflection consistently degraded performance across all models.
+For GPT-4.1, only 52.94\% of the actions flagged as errors were genuinely erroneous.
+While the agent corrected 44\% of true errors (80 actions), false alarms caused 127 initially correct actions to be incorrectly revised---a net negative.
+More advanced reflection pipelines~\cite{cove, ever, verisafeagent} or stronger reflection models may alleviate this issue, but our results show that feedback mechanisms should not be assumed beneficial by default and must be carefully validated before deployment.

-Taken together, these findings underscore the importance of systematic, module-level evaluation.
-Without such analysis, practitioners may unknowingly adopt suboptimal or even harmful techniques.
-While our implementations include only a few common approaches, the results clearly demonstrate that the agent's architectural decisions must be empirically validated through rigorous module-level evaluation.